signals-protocol/signals-breakout-programs/README.md

 - `x`: Amount of tokens to purchase

 This formula means that the betting cost adjusts according to the market's liquidity.
 The more popular an interval is, the higher the cost to bet on it.

+### Math Core

+The mathematical functions are implemented in a separate `math-core` crate that you can find in the `programs/signals_breakout_contracts/math-core` directory.
+This crate can be compiled both for on-chain use (BPF) and as a WASM module for client-side applications.
+For more details, see the [Math Core README](programs/signals_breakout_contracts/math-core/README.md).

 ## License